Foreword by Paul Lloyd

 Now it is easy to catch a bus from the centre of Swansea, and get off in the centre of Gower just 20 minutes later.
 The Wales Coast Path, and the many other footpaths around Gower, make exploring by foot easy – from the open, rolling commons with their Bronze and Iron Age remains, to wooded valleys with small villages nestling in their shelter, and the dramatic coast, with its stories of smuggling and ship wrecks.

 A new and free downloadable app, called ‘This Is Gower’, is packed with walks, stories, wildlife and history – making it easy to explore the past and present of Gower.
 Award-winning beaches, dramatic coast and rolling downs, with traditional villages linked by small lanes make Gower a place to unwind and recharge your batteries.

-Adventures in Gower Area of Outstanding Natural Beauty
+Gower was designated the UK’s first Area of Outstanding Natural Beauty back in 1956

 Swansea-born Dylan Thomas called the peninsula "one of the loveliest sea-coast stretches in the whole of Britain"